projectmesa/mesa/README.rst

 `Mesa`_ is an Apache2 licensed agent-based modeling (or ABM) framework in Python.

 It allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze their results using Python's data analysis tools.
-It's goal is to be the Python 3-based alternative to NetLogo, Repast, or MASON.
+Its goal is to be the Python 3-based alternative to NetLogo, Repast, or MASON.

 .. image:: https://cloud.githubusercontent.com/assets/166734/8611697/ce61ad08-268a-11e5-880b-4776dd738e0e.png
    :width: 100%
    :scale: 100%
-   :alt: A screenshot of the Shelling Model in Mesa
+   :alt: A screenshot of the Schelling Model in Mesa

 *Above: A Mesa implementation of the Schelling segregation model, being visualized in a browser window and analyzed in an IPython